-Chances are you aren't visiting Britain on invitation from the Queen — neither am I — but that doesn't mean you can't visit some of her residences in Great Britain.
+Chances are you aren't visiting Britain on invitation from royalty — neither am I — but that doesn't mean you can't visit some of their residences in Great Britain.
 In addition to Windsor Castle, London's Kensington, Buckingham, and Hampton Court palaces — and the more remote Balmoral Castle in the Scottish Highlands — are great places to put yourself in royal shoes for a day.

-British royalty has been calling Windsor home since the days of William the Conqueror — almost a thousand years ago — who built the first fortified castle on a chalk hill above the Thames.
+British royalty has been calling Windsor Castle home since the days of William the Conqueror — almost a thousand years ago — who built the first fortified castle on a chalk hill above the Thames.
 Later kings added on to his early designs, rebuilding and expanding the castle and surrounding gardens.
-Today it's the favored castle of Queen Elizabeth II, who considers Windsor her primary residence.
-She generally hangs her crown here on weekends, using it as an escape from her workaday grind at Buckingham Palace.
+It was the favored castle of Queen Elizabeth II, who considered it her primary residence.
+(Charles is reportedly less tied to Windsor, but still plans to spend two weekdays there for most of the year.)

-While commoners can't stay at her digs, the town that lies just outside its walls makes for a cozy stopover.
-I find it to be an especially good spot for a peaceful and charming last night in England.
+The town that lies just outside the castle walls makes for a cozy stopover.
+I find Windsor to be an especially good spot for a peaceful and charming last night in England.
 Though it lies just under the landing path of London's Heathrow Airport, it's a delightful town at night.
 Windsor also works as a day trip from London, accessible by train in under an hour.